ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 4. Defect Management & Lifecycle

 ## Test Approach
-A progressively evolving test approach will be followed for testing i.e. a bottom up approach for testing will be adopted, starting from individual API verification --> module level testing --> integration across modules, followed by --> End to end workflow testing
+A progressively evolving test approach will be adopted i.e. a bottom up approach starting from individual API verification --> module level testing --> integration across modules --> End to end workflow testing

+### API Testing
+API testing will be done mainly via Test Automation.
+This will be done in 2 stages
+a.
+Soap UI automation - This will be mainly to catch up with backlog and disclose bugs soon
+b.
+API test framework development and test automation - This will be a more generic framework, which will be more modular and less cost of maintenance